Windows Desktop Application Program

 Add users, groups, and Azure AD applications to your account

-Once you ve set up the Azure AD association, you can add users by going to the Users section under Account settings.
+Once you've set up the Azure AD association, you can add users by going to the Users section under Account settings.
 Each user is assigned a role that defines their access to the account.
-You can also add groups of users and Azure AD applications to grant them access to your Dev Center account.
+You can also add groups of users and Azure AD applications to grant them access to your Partner Center account.
 For more info about adding users, see Add users, groups, and Azure AD applications.

 Each user, group, or Azure AD application that you add to your account must be assigned a role.
 This process is described at Set roles or custom permissions for account users.
 However, note that for the Windows Desktop Application Program, there is no ability to assign custom permissions or to restrict access by product.
 Instead, each user must be assigned one of the following standard roles.